-The Company’s e-commerce team (human-assisted sales and operations) had historically not been a high priority in a very legacy retail environment, but circumstances had suddenly pushed it into the spotlight.
-The organizational structure was muddled with confusing reporting lines, unclear responsibilities, and high-level performers not being used to their best.
+The Company’s e-commerce team (human-assisted digital sales and operations) had historically not been a high priority in a very legacy retail environment, but circumstances had suddenly pushed it into the spotlight.
+The organizational structure was muddled with confusing reporting lines, unclear responsibilities, and discontented high-level performers not being used to their best.

-Following the changes, the department experienced an incredible eight-figure YoY improvement to both revenue and EBITDA.
+Following the changes, the department experienced an incredible eight-figure year-over-year improvement to both revenue and EBITDA.
 Key personnel were much happier with the new, leaner arrangement and the team was also able to provide a major boost to customer experience.